odow/StochOptFormat/README.md

       `random_variables`, and the values are the value of the random variable in that realization.

-- `edges::List{Object}`

-  A list of objects with one element for each edge in the policy graph.
-Each object has three required keys:

-  - `from::String`

-    The name of the node that the edge exits.

-  - `to::String`

-    The name of the node that the edge enters.
-This cannot be the root node.

-  - `probability::Number`
+  - `successors::List{Object}`

-    The nominal probability of transitioning from node `from` to node `to`.
+    The list of edges exiting the node.
+Each object has two keys, `node::String` and `probability::Number` which give the probability of transitioning from the current node to `node`.

 - `subproblems::Object`